ModyQyW/fabric/docs/guide/git/simple-git-hooks.md

 simple-git-hooks is a widely adopted Git tool that helps you manage Git hooks easily.

-::: tip Other options [husky](https://typicode.github.io/husky/) is a more widely adopted tool, but husky is bulky and husky modifies the Git hooks directory, which you may not like.
+::: tip Other options [husky](https://typicode.github.io/husky/) is a more widely adopted tool, but it modifies the Git hooks directory, which you may not like.
 You might consider using it, but you'll need to configure it yourself.
 :::

 ## Installation